 He was with the Department of Electrical Engineering of University of Castilla-La Mancha, Spain, from September 2003 to May 2013.

-In June 2013, he joined the UCD School of Electrical and Electronic Engineering, where he is currently Professor of Power Systems Control and Protections and Head of Electrical Engineering.
+In June 2013, he joined the UCD School of Electrical and Electronic Engineering, where he is currently Professor of Power Systems Control and Protections.

-He is or has been editor of several international journals published by IEEE, IET, Elsevier and Springer, including the IEEE Transactions on Power Systems and IET Generation, Transmission & Distribution.
+He is or has been associate editor of several international journals published by IEEE, IET, Elsevier and Springer, including the IEEE Transactions on Power Systems.
+In May 2022, he was appointed Co-Editor in Chief of the IET Generation, Transmission & Distribution.

 The Power System Analysis Toolbox (PSAT) is a Matlab toolbox